ritchieng/ritchieng.github.io/index.md

 ## Credits
 I would like to thank all my readers for their encouraging participation on this Github page.
 I would also like to thank Github Pages for serving this [respository](https://github.com/ritchieng/ritchieng.github.io) of notes for free.

 I would like to give full credit to the respective authors for their free courses and materials online like Andrew Ng, [Data School](https://www.dataschool.io/about/) and Udemy where my notes are from them.
 These personal notes are meant for my personal review but I have open-sourced my repository of personal notes as a lot of people found it useful.

+Take note that I'm currently concentrating entirely on building materials Deep Learning with PyTorch from mastering deep learning, to deploying deep learning algorithms in production to solve many problems through [Deep Learning Wizard](https://www.deeplearningwizard.com/).